Ice cream maker: Hand-cranked machines

 Nancy Johnson patented the first hand-cranked model in 1843.
 William Young produced the machine as the "Johnson Patent Ice-Cream Freezer" in 1848.

-Hand-cranked machines' ice and salt mixture must be replenished to make a new batch of ice cream.
+Hand-cranked machines' ice and salt mixture must be replenished to make a batch of ice cream.
 Usually, rock salt is used.
 The salt causes the ice to melt and lowers the temperature in the process, due to freezing point depression.
 The temperature at which salt water freezes is lower than the temperature at which fresh water freezes.
-The saltwater does not freeze and below-zero temperatures due to the salt content.
+The saltwater does not freeze amid below-zero temperatures due to the salt content.
 The sub-freezing temperature helps slowly freeze the edible mixture, making the ice cream.

 Some small manual units comprise a bowl with coolant-filled hollow walls.
 These have a volume of approximately one pint (500 ml).
 The paddle is often built into a plastic top.
 The mixture is poured into the frozen bowl and placed in a freezer.
 The paddles are hand-turned every ten minutes or so for a few hours until reaching the desired consistency and flavor.